Coronavirus: Employees: work changes

 If you’re being made redundant, you might be eligible for certain things, including a notice period, accrued holiday pay, or redundancy pay.

-We look at the tax implications of receiving redundancy pay etc. on our website.
+We look at the general tax implications of receiving redundancy pay etc. on our website and more specifically at being made redundant as a consequence of the coronavirus on the dedicated page in this section.

 If you are getting tax credits, please see our guidance above.